ng-Classic/ng-classic/packages/compiler-cli/test/compliance/README.md

 # Compliance test-cases

-This directory contains rules, helpers and test-cases for the Angular Classiccompiler compliance tests.
+This directory contains rules, helpers and test-cases for the Angular Classic compiler compliance tests.

 There are three different types of tests that are run based on file-based "test-cases".